EnAccess/Cicada-GSM-HW/README.md

 ## Power

 Both Cicada 2G and Cicada 4G use single-chip SMPS to convert 5v down to 4v required by both SIM7600 and SIM800C modules.

+Both the modules use M3406-ADJ, which come with a internal over current protection (1.5A) and rated to 800mA operation. but the power supply circuit is design with the bulk output Capacitance which maintaines the voltage and pumps the shorter peak current requirment and the series resister at the power supply input reduce the stress on the hosts 5v regulator.

 ![](https://github.com/EnAccess/Cicada-HW/blob/master/design/doc/figures/Power.png)